I'm happy with a separate bug, if you prefer/are OK with that. Or I can

 Will do.

-Post by Robert Field (3) In jshell tool online docs the tool is spelled "jshell tool"
+(3) In jshell tool online docs the tool is spelled "jshell tool"

 I'd be happy to write up suggested text.